Copenhagen November 25-26, 2025

 This forward-looking session explores what Europe’s past can teach about its future in an era of shifting global power and rising multipolarity.
 Drawing on historical insights, it examines how great powers lose influence—not through sudden collapse, but through gradual institutional stagnation and failure to adapt.
 The discussion will highlight how innovation and technology can serve as strategic levers for Europe to remain resilient and relevant, offering lessons from past empires to guide bold, deliberate action today.

-• Peter Heather, Professor at King’s College London
+• Peter Heather, Professor, King’s College London (Peter Heather bio)

 Moderator